jskz/golem/docs/roadmap.md

 ## 1.0 Release Milestones

-- [ ] Open a persistent instance of the server to alpha testing and tag the most recent master commit as 1.0 when a stranger first joins the game - we're live
+- [ ] Open instance of the server to alpha testing and tag the most recent master commit as 1.0 when a stranger first joins the game